jasonbot/weblog/content/weblog/on-electron.md

 We already have `libc` back at home.
 An Electron installation brings a lot of its own libraries along.
 This is a conscious choice.
 An Electron app comes batteries included.
 You can afford 250 megs of HD space for an app you use daily, you disk cheapskate.

 Electron bundles all that inside itself.
-It's the equivalent to a static binary that doesn't use the system libc.
+It's the equivalent to a static binary that doesn't use the system `libc`.
 It's the equivalent to a full-blown, dozen-gigabyte Ubuntu system used as an image base just to host a single web app process in a container.
 You accept batteries included software elsewhere: don't be a hypocrite and complain in this case.

 ## Are You Sure You're Reading the Task Manager Correctly?